 Typically, any side effects last a day or two after vaccination, and “are much less severe than actual flu illness,” Miller Parrish says.

-In rare cases, you may experience more severe side effects which can indict a serious allergic reaction.
+In rare cases, you may experience more severe side effects which can indicate a serious allergic reaction such as full body hives or any life threatening symptoms.
 Seek immediate medical attention if you develop a severe response or your side effects don’t go away in a couple of days.

 Still, “the risk of a serious outcome from contracting influenza far outweighs the risk of any potential vaccine-related side effect,” Bailey explains.

 While the flu shot is effective in preventing infections or limiting the risk of complications, such as pneumonia or death, it’s still possible to get the flu, a situation called a breakthrough infection.
 The Centers for Disease Control and Prevention note that recent studies have pegged the flu vaccine effective rate at between 40% and 60% in most years.

 Certain risk factors can increase the chances you’ll develop the flu even after you’ve been vaccinated.
 These include: